petros-d/docs/docs/install-cli.md

 ---
-sidebar_label: 'Install CLI (Beta)'
+sidebar_label: 'Install the CLI (Beta)'
 title: Install the Astronomer CLI
+id: install-cli
 ---

 ## Overview

-The Astronomer CLI is your primary tool for deploying code and DAGs to your Airflow Deployments on Astronomer.
+The Astronomer CLI is the primary tool for deploying code and DAGs to Airflow Deployments on Astronomer.
 For the private beta of Astronomer Cloud, we ask that you install a new beta version of the CLI to accompany your beta Cloud installation.

 ## Install Commands